Anything But Conservative: Background

-The Progressive Conservative Premier of Newfoundland and Labrador Danny Williams attracted national attention on December 23, 2004, when he ordered all Canadian flags removed from provincial buildings during a dispute with then Prime Minister Paul Martin.
+On December 23, 2004 the Progressive Conservative Premier of Newfoundland and Labrador Danny William ordered all Canadian flags removed from provincial buildings during a dispute with then Prime Minister Paul Martin, an action that was widely covered by Canadian media.
 Williams demanded that the province to keep all of its offshore oil and gas revenues, along with equalization payments, an exception to the fiscal formula which rescinded equalization transfer payments to a province that had increased natural resources revenues.
-Martin largely accepted Williams' demands in late January 2005, supposedly due to an expected by-election (incumbent Liberal MP Lawrence D. O'Brien was terminally ill) that would hold the balance of power for the Liberal minority government.
+Martin largely accepted Williams' demands in late January 2005, around the time of an expected by-election (incumbent Liberal MP Lawrence D. O'Brien was terminally ill) that would hold the balance of power for the Liberal minority government.
 After O'Brien's death, Todd Russell retained the seat for the Liberals in the resulting by-election held on May 24, 2005.

-The agreement, known as the Atlantic Accord was criticized for being unfair to other provinces in the rest of Canada, it was particularly criticized by Ontario Premier Dalton McGuinty.
-Ontario was traditionally one of the Confederation's "have" provinces, while Newfoundland was a "have-not", this has changed in recent years.
+Critics, including Ontario Premier Dalton McGuinty, argued that the Atlantic Accord unfairly benefited Newfoundland and Labrador at the expense of other provinces.
+It was particularly criticized by Ontario Premier Dalton McGuinty.
+Ontario was traditionally one of the Confederation's "have" provinces, while Newfoundland was a "have-not".
 McGuinty argued that his province—already sending more money to the federal government than it gets back in equalization payments—would get further short-changed as the accord permitted Newfoundland to keep its oil revenues rather than sharing them with the other provinces.
-While the accord did prolong the federal Liberal government's time in power, it was viewed as "short-term gain for long-term pain" as Paul Martin gained a reputation for doing or saying whatever was possible in order to stay in power, something that caused Ontario voters to become disenchanted with the Liberals.
+While the accord helped the federal Liberal government remain in power, it was viewed as a short-term political advantage that would damage the Liberal Party's long-term electoral viability, particularly in Ontario.

-On January 4, 2006, during the 2006 Federal Election campaign, the then-opposition Conservative party leader Stephen Harper sent a letter to the conservative Premier of Newfoundland and Labrador, Danny Williams, with the following statement regarding the federal equalization formula:
+On January 4, 2006, during the 2006 Federal Election campaign, the then-opposition Conservative Party leader Stephen Harper sent a letter to the conservative Premier of Newfoundland and Labrador, Danny Williams, with the following statement regarding the federal equalization formula:

 A Conservative government would also support changes to the equalization program to ensure provinces and territories have the opportunity to develop economies and sustain important core social services.
 We will remove non-renewable natural resource revenue from the equalization formula to encourage the development of economic growth in the non-renewable resource sectors across Canada.
 The Conservative government will ensure that no province is adversely affected from changes to the equalization formula.